animehunter123/copypasta2/README.md

 # Todo
 * perhaps consider a upload progress bar for large files up to max which is 50mb intentionally for now
+* the delete all should also delete all files in the ./data/files and ./data/notes folders

 * TST: Do a test to ensure 14 day'eth old'eth card got deleted'eth!
 * WISH: Refactor to multiple jsx files for the components (with their own imports and exports)